 I'm an IT professional and overall handy guy living in Ottawa, ON.

-I've spent the last decade consciously and constantly focusing on growing as both a person and a professional.
-Constantly seeking out new and interesting problems to tackle, I've managed to expose myself to a variety of people, situations, and technologies that have given me some fairly exclusive opportunities to really develop my skillset and myself.
+I've spent more than a decade consciously and constantly focusing on growing both as a person and a professional.
+Constantly seeking out new and interesting problems to tackle, I've managed to expose myself to a variety of people, situations, and technologies that have given me many interesting opportunities to develop my skillset and myself.

 My approach to my life—professional and personal—is pretty straightforward.
 I always strive to do a great job.
 Just because my work will be hidden behind a beautiful user interface or a piece of drywall doesn't mean I'm happy doing anything less than my best.
 Sometimes this can be a source of strife in my life as I like to hold the people around me up to the same standard—always doing the best we can.

 My skills as a generalist allow me to bring together specialists from all sorts of areas and help them to work together effectively towards a goal while filling in any gaps in skill or knowledge as required.
 My skills as a generalist have made me the last line of support for problems in every organization I've been in and my communication skills and ability to balance technical considerations with business objectives and priorities has made me a valuable touchpoint in every organization I've been part of.